Smartling/wordpress-localization-plugin/readme.txt

 == Changelog ==
 = 3.9.1 =
 * Fixed submissions not being created on target site when uploading to multiple target sites
+* Added possibility to dismiss admin notices for extended periods of time

 = 3.9.0 =
 * Reworked elementor elements processing